 1) How are you?

 I’m not asking about your physical health, but rather about your state of mind.
 How ARE you?
-Are you freaking out?
-Are you mildly worried?
-Are you relatively at peace knowing that you are controlling what you can right now?
+Are you freaking out?, mildly worried? and relatively at peace knowing that you are controlling what you can right now?

 Be with that for a few minutes.
 What is being revealed about your essence – your baseline of how you deal with things?